I’ve Entered My “Eat, Pray, Love Era” & I’m Not The Only One

 But, then, after a rupture in my own personal life so high on the richter scale that the reverberations would be felt for years after the event, I found that it was Gilbert (alongside bell hooks’ entire body of work) who offered me a framework for thinking about the future as I let go of a life that I had been trying to hold together for years.

-Consultant psychologist Dr Linda Blair is not surprised that Gilbert’s work continues to speak to women across age ranges, regardless of whether they’ve ever been married or not.
+Linda Blair, a chartered clinical psychologist based in the U.K., is not surprised that Gilbert’s work continues to speak to women across age ranges, regardless of whether they’ve ever been married or not.

 AdvertisementADVERTISEMENT